Evans balance: Comparison to alternative magnetic balances

 In contrast to other magnetic balances, the Evans balance does not require a precision weighing component.
 It offers faster measurements compared to a Gouy balance or a Faraday balance, albeit with reduced accuracy and sensitivity.
-The Evans balance is capable of measuring within a range of 0.001 x 10^{−7} to 1.99 x 10^{−7} CGS volume susceptibility units.
+The Evans balance is capable of measuring within a range of 0.001 × 10^{−7} to 1.99 × 10^{−7} CGS volume susceptibility units.
 The original model demonstrated an accuracy within 1% of literature values for diamagnetic solutions and within 2% for paramagnetic solids.
 The device facilitates measurements across solid, liquid, and gaseous forms of a wide spectrum of paramagnetic and diamagnetic materials, typically requiring approximately 250 mg of sample for each measurement.

 Calibration

 The Evans balance determines susceptibility by referencing a calibration standard with a known susceptibility.
-A commonly used calibration compound is mercury cobalt thiocyanate, HgCo(NCS)_{4}, which has a susceptibility of 16.44×10^{−6} (±0.5%) CGS at 20°C. Another frequently used standard is [Ni(en)_{3}]S_{2}O_{3}, with a susceptibility of 1.104 x 10^{−5} erg G^{−2} cm^{−3}.
+A commonly used calibration compound is mercury cobalt thiocyanate, HgCo(NCS)_{4}, which has a susceptibility of 16.44×10^{−6} (±0.5%) CGS at 20°C. Another frequently used standard is [Ni(en)_{3}]S_{2}O_{3}, with a susceptibility of 1.104 × 10^{−5} erg G^{−2} cm^{−3}.
 Calibration involves taking three readings: one with an empty tube R_{0,} one with a tube filled with the calibration reference material, and one with the tube filled with the sample R_{s}.
 Some balances feature an auto-tare function that eliminates the need for the R_{0} measurement.
 The first two readings provide a calibration constant (C).
 A solid sample's mass susceptibility (χg) in grams is calculated using the simplified formula: